11 Ways To Convert Calls Into New Dental Patients

 This creates a higher barrier to entry for your dental practice.
 Make the appointment scheduling process as easy as possible.

 As your team collects information from callers, encourage them to repeat the information back to the callers to confirm that everything is correct.
-This will provide comfort to the caller that the staff is listening to their concerns and questions.
+This will provide comfort to the caller and ensure that the staff is listening to their concerns and questions.

 When a caller agrees to an appointment, the staff should be trained to offer a few - but not many - options for appointments.
-Often dental practices will offer one single appointment and if that doesn’t work for the caller, they will offer another date and time.
+Often, dental practices will offer one single appointment, and if that doesn’t work for the caller, they will offer another date and time.

 For example, you may want your staff to offer two different times on the same day, or offer the caller two different days to start with, and then offer morning or afternoon appointments.